timmy-coder/amazon-clone/README.md

 ## Amazon Design Clone

-Used React context and cookies to build a add to cart feature and firebase for authentication
+Used React context and cookies to build an add to cart feature and firebase for authentication